 RZ-B has been subdivided into 24 excavation areas identified as RZ-B-01 through -24, as listed in Table 1 and shown on Figure 1.
-The boundaries of the excavation areas were developed by identifying boring locations with samples exceeding the BCL and other criteria as described in Section 1 of this report and locations of borings with concentrations less than BCLs and other criteria.
-The boundary lines were then established using Voronoi/Thiessen polygon construction procedures.
+The excavation areas are driven by sample analytical data that exceeded NDEP-approved clean-up criteria.
+The boundary lines of the excavation areas were established using Voronoi/Thiessen polygon construction procedures.
 Where Site features such as buildings, active facilities, and/or property lines (constraints) were encountered, the polygons were truncated.
 In these cases the constraints are listed in Table 1 of this report.
-Some of the excavation areas identified for RZ-B are constrained by site features.
 This section also provides a detailed description, on an excavation area-specific basis, of the constraints for the proposed excavations.
-These constraints are also listed in Table 1 under "Excavation Boundary Modifications-" and are provided in the Appendix A tables for each RZ excavation area.
+These constraints are also listed in Table 1 under "Excavation Boundary Modifications" and are provided in the Appendix A tables for each RZ excavation area.